-When organising your export overseas, your freight forwarder will request that you complete a Shipper’s Letter of Instruction (SLI).
-An SLI document is designed to detail all the requirements of your shipment from start to finish.
+A Shipper’s Letter of Instruction (SLI) is a document is designed to detail all the requirements of your shipment from start to finish.
+When organising your export overseas, your freight forwarder will request you to have this document completed.

 At International Cargo Express we have two SLI documents, one for seafreight exports and one for airfreight exports.
 Once you have downloaded your Seafreight SLI or Airfreight SLI read below for an overview of how to complete your shipper’s letter of instruction.